 The Kelp Congress at LIAF 2019 focuses on the lesser explored artistic and cultural dimensions related to kelp and other macroalgae.
 The event emerges with a curiosity in the current discourse surrounding seaweed within the industries of energy, food, nutrition, agriculture, cosmetics, and medicine, and will settle instead on a consideration of the performative, narrative, conceptual, and material approaches towards kelp.
 Throughout The Kelp Congress, seaweed will be promoted as a protagonist and collaborator within artistic and curatorial ways of making, and as a partner for cultural response within current and future ecological and environmental discussions.

-Friday 20: Following an introduction to the Kelp Congress by the LIAF curators, a keynote lecture by Prof. Cecilia Åsberg will be followed by performances by the Coast, Line and Kelp Curing participants.
-The evening will conclude with a campfire and informal conversations.
+Following an introduction to the Kelp Congress by the LIAF curators, a keynote lecture by Prof. Cecilia Åsberg will be followed by performances by the Coast, Line and Kelp Curing participants.

-Saturday 21: A keynote lecture, “Thinking Through Kelp”, by Astrida Neimanis and moderated by Dr Marietta Radomska, will be followed by a performance lecture by Sabine Popp, a discussion series on “Kelp Connections”, enactments and open studio visits of the Kelp Curing, and Kelp Diagramme Collective research strands, and performances by Signe Johannessen and Devil’s Apron.
+A recorded keynote lecture, So Tired, the Sea … by Prof. Astrida Neimanis (made in collaboration with Dominique Baron-Bonarjee, Prof. Adriana Verges, and Siouxzi Connor) with a live-streamed Q&A – moderated by Dr Marietta Radomska – will be followed by a performance lecture by Sabine Popp, a discussion series on “Kelp Connections”, enactments and open studio visits of the Kelp Curing and Kelp Diagramme Collective research strands, and performances by Signe Johannessen and Devil’s Apron.

-Sunday 22: An informal networking breakfast followed by a performance of “A Closing (Seaweed) Ceremony” by Julia Lohmann.
+An informal networking breakfast followed by a performance of Sea Ceremony by Julia Lohmann.

 Common Notions (confusion resumes outside a few squaremeters), by Sabine Popp, conceived as an experiment or game, exploring an examination of the performativity of algae, objects, and bodies in instances of observation.